BKmetoff/swo-assignment/Readme.md

 # Overview

-This repository contains Infrastructure as Code (IaC) and tools to assist in the deployment of a Wordpress service and an SQL database for it using [Terraform](https://www.terraform.io/), [AWS](https://aws.amazon.com/), and [Docker](https://www.docker.com/).
+This repository contains Infrastructure as Code (IaC) and tools to assist in the deployment of a NodeJS web application using [Terraform](https://www.terraform.io/), [AWS](https://aws.amazon.com/), and [Docker](https://www.docker.com/).

 ## Project requirements